+Here is the thing: silence does not protect us; in fact it suffocates us.
 Marcia Chatelain, professor, author, and originator of #thefergusonsyllabus, discusses the importance of talking about race in high school and college classrooms in Lenny Letter.

 Rather than being shot at, my new fear would be of seeing the officers unleash violence upon a helpless body, having to watch within the confines of my approximated uniform, padded with a bullet proof vest, which would incontrovertibly claim me, identify my orientation toward the police and not the helpless body, drown me out […]

 The Torres family learned how Christopher died from watching the news the next day.
 At a press conference, the department’s chief public-safety officer said that two officers had tried to arrest Christopher at home, but, when he resisted and grabbed a gun from one of them, the officers felt that their lives were in danger. […]

 Following the grand jury verdict in Ferguson, protests shut down local civic institutions like schools.
 However, the local public library continued to serve as a beacon of hope, providing area residents with access to books, Internet, and entertainment.
 Last week, YA author John Green sent the library signed copies of his books.
 And contributions to […]

 When the grand juries failed to indict Darren Wilson or Daniel Pantaleo, they added to a lineage of injustices enacted against black people in America.
 Rumpus contributor Kaveh Akbar speaks to Claudia Rankine about her poetry collection Citizen, which explores the microaggressions supporting the system that let it happen: I didn’t have a directive in […]

 Art has to be a confession.
 I don’t mean a true confession in the sense of that dreary magazine.
 The effort, it seems to me, is: if you can examine and face your life, you can discover the terms with which you are connected to other lives, and they can discover, too, the terms with […]

 This past week has seen an outpouring of poetry responding to the disappointment, violence, and trauma spurred by the Ferguson decision.
 Over at Flavorwire, Jonathon Sturgeon challenges the notion that poetry written in response to political events is somehow less legitimate than art of any other kind: Over the years, I’ve heard countless complaints about […]

 Following the grand jury decision not to indict Darren Wilson for shooting and killing Michael Brown, Edwidge Danticat reflects on the overwhelming occurrence of police brutality against people of color: Today, one might generously refer to such acts as micro-aggressions.
 That is, until they turn major, until they turn deadly.
 Until a man who is […]